-Thousands rally in Philippines, demanding Marcos resign over graft scandal
+Thousands rally in Philippines, demanding Marcos resign over fraud scandal

 The Senate and House also conducted their own hearings into the case.

-Finance Secretary told lawmakers in September that up to 118.5 billion pesos ($2 billion) for flood control projects may have been lost to corruption since 2023.
+Finance Secretary told lawmakers in September that up to 118.5 billion pesos ($2bn) for flood control projects may have been lost to corruption since 2023.

-Among those implicated are Marcos’s cousin and key ally Martin Romualdez, who has denied any involvement but has stepped down as House of Representatives speaker.
+Among those implicated are Marcos’s cousin and key ally, Martin Romualdez, who has denied any involvement but has stepped down as the House of Representatives speaker.

 The ICI, meanwhile, has yet to look into allegations of misconduct by the president.